Sydney FC Youth: Stadium

 The team's home grounds for NYL matches are Leichhardt Oval and Netstrata Jubilee Stadium.
-The team’s home ground is Lambert Park in the suburb of Leichhardt for NPL matches.
-Also the team’s alternate ground is Valentine Sports Park in the suburb of Glenwood for NPL matches.
+The team’s two home ground is Valentine Sports Park in the suburb of Glenwood and Rockdale Ilinden Sports Centre for NPL matches.
 The teams also shares Sydney FC's club's training base at Macquarie University in North Ryde.
+Also the team’s previous play out Lambert Park in the suburb of Leichhardt for NPL matches.